UEABIO/data-sci-v1/docs/13-Introduction-to-linear-models.md

 The first argument of the `lm()` function is formula (we won't write this out in full in the future) - and this specifies we want to analyse a **response** variable (height) as a function of an **explanatory** variable using the *tilde* symbol (~).

 The simplest possible model ignores any explanatory variables, instead the `1` indicates we just want to estimate an intercept.
 Without explanatory variables this means the formula will just estimate the overall mean height of **all** the plants in the dataset.

+## Summaries for models

+When you have made a linear model, we can investigate a summary of the model using the base R function `summary()`.
+There is also a tidyverse option provided by the package `broom`(@R-broom).

+### Broom

+broom summarizes key information about models in tidy `tibble()s`. broom provides three verbs to make it convenient to interact with model objects:

+* `broom::tidy()` summarizes information about model components

+* `broom::glance()` reports information about the entire model

+* `broom::augment()` adds informations about individual observations to a dataset and it can be used to model predictions onto a new dataset.

+### Model summary

 <button id="displayTextunnamed-chunk-6" onclick="javascript:toggle('unnamed-chunk-6');">Show Solution</button>